Tag: papal processions (9 total)

 St Peter's Dome

-Following the coronation procession route of Pope Innocent III at the very end of the 12th century, the Vatican would have been the beginning.
-Papal coronations were used to represent their authority and power over secular rule, and there is no…
+Following the coronation procession route of Pope Innocent III at the end of the 12th century, the Vatican would have been the start.
+Papal coronations represented the pope’s authority and power over secular rule, and there is no better place to…

 San Clemente Exterior

-The coronation procession followed a pattern: beginning in the Vatican for the consecration and the papal area to cross the river and go to city, to the archeological zone, and then to the churches.
-Among others, Pope Innocent III’s coronation…
+The coronation procession followed a pattern.
+It began in the Vatican for the consecration and then crossed the river to go into the city, the archeological zone, and then the churches.
+Among others, Pope Innocent III’s coronation procession route…

 A Modern Map of Our Walking Tour

 Religious processions were common occurrences in medieval Rome.
-Romans took to the streets to celebrate religious holidays and feast days, baptisms, and funerals almost weekly.
+Romans took to the streets to celebrate religious holidays, feast days, baptisms, and funerals almost weekly.
 The largest and grandest of the processions occurred more rarely: the…

 View over the Forum

 Before the medieval period, the Forum was a popular stop on processions of all kinds, especially funerals.
-Emperors and popes would parade through the arches before reaching their final resting places.
+Emperors and popes would be paraded through the arches before reaching their final resting places.
 While heavily associated with a romanticized…

 Piazza del Campidoglio